 Road access to Kakamega is via Kakamega Town, easily accessible from Kisumu by bus/matatu.
 You’ll need your own transport, or to be part of a safari, to get to the rainforest.
 We had a little trouble finding the entrance as it isn’t very well marked.
-Ask one of the many village locals if you get lost!
+Ask one of the many village locals if you get lost like we did!

 Accommodation In Kakamega Rainforest

 If you’re after something more than just a tent or a hut then it would be best to stay a little out of Kakamega rainforest in the village of Kakamega.
 Mulembe Villa is only a few miles from the rainforest entrance and has all you need to be self sufficient on your stay in beautiful surroundings.